appiversity/guide/src/workflow/index.md

 - [Creating Workflows](./create-workflow.html) - learn how to create new workflows for your constituents.
 - [Publishing Workflows](./publishing-workflows.md) - learn how to publish searchable workflow listings, allowing anyone to initiate a workflow.
 - [Public Workflows](./public-workflows.md) - explore how students and public (non-affiliated) people interact with public workflows - including email verification and checking on workflow status.
+- [Submitting / Starting Workflows](./starting-workflow.md) - see how forms will be submitted by constituents.
 - [Workflow Notifications](./workflow-notifications.md) - learn how users are notified of workflow activity, and what their options are.
 - [Workflow Queue](./workflow-queue.md) - see how your users can quickly find workflows that need their attention, and how they can review archived workflows to leverage a full and accurate "paper trail".
-- [Workflow Approval] - review the features available to approvers, and how workflows flow through approval, revision, and rejection states.
+- [Workflow Approval](./approving-workflow.md) - review the features available to approvers, and how workflows flow through approval, revision, and rejection states.